Emily M. Cantrell

 Updates

 October 2024: Hanzhang Ren and I scored first place in Part 2 of the PreFer data challenge!
 This competition used the same outcome as Part 1 (births and adoptions), but this time, participants used Dutch administrative register data.
 We are now working on a paper to explore how sample size and feature sets affect predictive accuracy, as well as a paper on differences in predictability across demographic subgroups.
-Huge thanks to Lisa Sivak and Gert Stulp for organizing the challenge and facilitating data access, and to Juan Carlos Perdomo for his advice on using Catboost.
+Huge thanks to Lisa Sivak and Gert Stulp for organizing the challenge, to Malte Lüken and Flavio Hafner for assisting with supercomputer access, and to Juan Carlos Perdomo for his advice on using Catboost.

 September 2024: Hanzhang Ren and I scored first place in Part 1 of the PreFer data challenge, in which participants competed to predict childbirths and adoptions using Dutch survey data!
 We are now working on a paper to explore which strategies contributed most to predictive accuracy.